Sensor network localization has a benign landscape after low-dimensional relaxation: Landscape for all ground truths,

 {nonpositive} eigenvalues, where we used $\dim\!\left(\ker(V^\top \gtgram V)\right) \geq \dimopt - \dimgt$ due to $\rank(\gtgram) \leq \dimgt$.

 To complete the argument, it remains to show that at least one of these nonpositive eigenvalues is in fact \emph{negative}---recall from the discussion before Lemma~\ref{lem:numPevals} that we choose \(u \in \ker(V^\top \gtgram V)\) as an eigenvector of $M$ restricted to $\ker(V^\top \gtgram V)$ corresponding to a negative eigenvalue.
-For contradiction, suppose that all of these eigenvalues are zero.